olgapasvani/olgapasvani/README.md

 ### Hi there 👋, I am Olga Pasvani

+I am currently pursuing my studies in Informatics and Telecommunications at the prestigious National and Kapodistrian University of Athens.

+My expertise lies in programming languages such as C and C++, complemented by a foundational understanding of Assembly language and SQL.

+I am studying Informatics and Telecommunications at the National and Kapodistrian University of Athens.

+My programming skills include C, C++, and I'm familiar with Assembly language and SQL basics.

 <!--
 **olgapasvani/olgapasvani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.